gsmet/talks/content/2022-06-github-automation-quarkus-jnation/6-wrapping-up.md

 ## That's what Quarkus is all about!

 * Quarkus is an amazing platform to develop extensions
-* Custom extensions can go a long way to bring developer joy and solve problems
+* Custom extensions are powerful and bring developer joy

 -